Making Sense of Upholstery Cleaning Codes

 Upholstery Cleaning Codes

-If you have a fabric with cleaning code X, don’t get it dirty because you probably can’t do anything for it beyond vacuuming or brushing the surface.
-Luckily this code isn’t seen much anymore, mostly on certain window shades.
-(And on a bridesmaid’s dress that our CEO Rebecca wore last year from David’s Bridal.
-One drip from a taco at the reception and that dress was toast.
-Sad.
-So pay attention to the cleaning codes on your clothes, too!)
-But like I said, you rarely come across this cleaning code anymore – I have yet to come across an X fabric.
+If you have a fabric with cleaning code X, don’t get it dirty because you probably can’t do anything for it (beyond vacuuming or brushing the surface).
+It’s kind of astonishing that fabric meant for upholstery might not be able to be cleaned, but…. yep!
+It happens with clothing, too.
+Just last year our CEO Rebecca wore a bridesmaid’s dress from David’s Bridal — one drip from a taco at the reception and that dress was toast. 😢 So pay attention to the cleaning codes on your clothes as well as your furniture!

 Although you cannot prevent life from happening to your furniture, you can help keep it in good shape with a few simple steps.